 Indra Nooyi Net Worth: $80 Million

 After joining PepsiCo in 1994, Indra Nooyi climbed the ranks to the top, earning her current titles of president and CEO in 2006 and chairman in 2007.
-In 2016, the married mother of two daughters received a total compensation of $29.8 million, according to CNN.
+In 2017, the married mother of two daughters received a total compensation of $31.1 million, according to a report by Reuters.

 Irene Rosenfeld Net Worth: $80 Million

-You might not be familiar with the name Mondelez International — led by chairman and CEO Irene Rosenfeld, the global snacking business owns big brands like Oreo, Nabisco and Trident gum.
+You might not be familiar with the name Mondelez International, but you probably know its snacks.
+The global snacking business owns big brands like Oreo, Nabisco and Trident gum.
+This was due to the efforts of Irene Rosenfeld, who stepped down in November 2017.
 Previously the chairman and CEO of Kraft Foods, Rosenfeld led the charge to split the company into two separate entities — Kraft Foods and Mondelez International — in 2012.

-After 30 years with the company, Ginni Rometty was named IBM’s first female CEO in 2011.
+After 30 years with the company, Ginni Rometty became IBM’s first female CEO in 2012.
 Currently serving as CEO, president and chairman, her rise to the top included various leadership positions and many significant accomplishments, including spearheading IBM’s 2002 acquisition of PricewaterhouseCoopers Consulting.

 At IBM’s 2017 annual meeting, shareholders voted to raise Rometty’s salary more than 60 percent to $33 million, reported CNBC.
 Rometty met her husband while interning at GM in college and married him three years later, according to the Financial Times.
 She serves on several boards, including the Council on Foreign Relations.